 - A user initiates a logout request through the client.

-- A user actively kills the client process, the process is killed by the operating system of the mobile phone after the user switches the process to the background, or the process crashes and exits unexpectedly.
-When detecting that the client is disconnected from the network, the CVM instance triggers the network disconnection callback.
+- A user actively kills the client process, the app is killed by the operating system of the mobile phone after the user switches it to the background, or the process exits abnormally because it crashes.
+When it detects the client is disconnected from the network, the CVM instance triggers the network disconnection callback.

 - The client heartbeat times out, for example, because the network is disconnected or the network is completely unavailable.
-When detecting that the client heartbeat has timed out, the CVM instance triggers the network disconnection callback.
+When it detects that the client heartbeat has timed out, the CVM instance triggers the network disconnection callback.
 The heartbeat timeout interval is 400 seconds.